matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 code and its credentials.
 Access Token Response: The authorization server returns the access token (and optionally a refresh token) to the client.
 Access Resource: The client uses the access token to request the protected resource from the resource server.
-c) Types of OAuth Flows.
+c) Types of OAuth Flows:
 Authorization Code Grant: Used for server-side applications where the client secret can be securely stored.
 The client exchanges an authorization code for an access token.
 Steps: The client directs the user to the authorization server.
 The user logs in and consents.
 The authorization server